Sunburst Illustration Halftone Circles Illustration Dark burst Illustration

 Vice President of University Affairs

 The term of office for the A.S.
-Executive Officer positions are May 2024-May 2025.
+Executive Officer positions is from May 2026-May 2027.
 The time commitment for executive officers averages about thirty-five hours a week, including during the summer months.
 Being present during the summer months is very important because training takes place during the summer.
 A.S.
 Executive Officers are expected to attend:

 • Monthly Board of Directors meetings during the summer